OpenEnergyPlatform/open-MaStR/docs/development.rst

 Testing
 =======

-Make sure you have test requirements installed.
+Make sure you have test requirements installed (in addition to the package itself).

 .. code-block:: bash